BCCDC-PHL/plasmid-screen/README.md

 ## Outputs

-The main output of the pipeline is the 'Resistance plasmid report', which summarizes where the resistance gene was located (contig and position), the quality of the resitance gene match (% identity and
+The main output of the pipeline is the 'Resistance gene report', which summarizes where the resistance gene was located (contig and position), the quality of the resitance gene match (% identity and
 % coverage) and a characterization of the plasmid reconstruction.
 The report includes the following fields:

 ```